 Our Swedish Massage is offered in 30, 60, or 90 minute sessions.
 90 minute sessions include full body, foot and facial Reflexology.
-This service is available both in our Milton office and as on-site mobile, at-home service.
+This service is available inside Kaizen Health Group, Mississauga (West), ON.

 What is a Swedish Massage?